oyvindeh/ucss/README.md

 ## uCSS library
-Find unused CSS, as well as duplicate CSS.
-Also, you can get an overview of how many times each rule has been used in your markup.
+Find unused CSS selectors, as well as duplicate selectors.
+Also, you can get an overview of how many matches there are for each rule in your markup.

 Key features:
 * Find unused CSS selectors in a HTML code base.